VolkerH/Ultramicroscope2BigStitcher/README.md

 `um2bs_gui` is a Python app that allows converting microscopy image files acquired with the Lavision BioTec Ultramicroscope to Big Stichter compatible Big Data viewer files.
 The stage positions in the files `Tiles.txt` are used to place the individual stacks in their correct position.

-Note that this project shares a lot of similarities with a similar project I created for Leica Matrix Screener files, including plenty of copy&pasted code.
-(It may make sense to combine these into one tool)

 ## Installation & Start